joemaza/spellcheck/dictionaries/tgl/README.md

 * Words often fill categorical roles in phrases, i.e., words are not easily classed into only one category.
 * Reduplication is productive and is used to encode varying grammatical categories and for derivation.
 Common scenarios:
     - Full word, e.g., *bahay-bahay* (< bahay) *toy house*
-    - First syllable (primarily open): V~, CV~, CCV~ (Foreign words)
+    - First syllable (open): V~, CV~, CCV~ (Foreign words)
 * Prefixation heavy
 * Infixation is common, e.g., ⟨in⟩, ⟨um⟩, etc.
 * Suffixation: only two are indigenous ⟨-an⟩, ⟨-in⟩.
 Other suffixes are of Spanish origin, a number of which are productive, e.g., ⟨-ero/a⟩
 * Circumfixation: Prefix-Suffix, Infix-Suffix, Prefix-Prefix-Suffix, etc.
+* Gemination only occurs as a result of affixation.
 * Syncope is not common.
-Occurs on the ultima with suffixation and depends the primary stress.
+Occurs on the ultima with suffixation when ultima carries primary stress and stress shifts to suffix.
 * Assimilation of ⟨-ng⟩ common.
 Progressive assimilation and coalescence is predictable from the left-word edge segment.
 * The various affixation processes listed above can co-occur.